-The Joint Action on HIV and Co-infection Prevention and Harm Reduction (HA-REACT) addresses existing gaps in the prevention of HIV and other co-infections, especially tuberculosis (TB) and viral hepatitis, among people who inject drugs (PWID).
-The three-year project was launched in late 2015 with core funding from the European Union (EU), and is being implemented by 22 partners representing 18 EU Member States.
-Fourteen collaborating partners are contributing additional expertise, among them the European Centre for Disease Prevention and Control and the European Monitoring Centre for Drugs and Drug Addiction.
+HA-REACT The Joint Action on HIV and Co-infection Prevention and Harm Reduction (HA-REACT) addresses existing gaps in the prevention of HIV and other co-infections, especially tuberculosis (TB) and viral hepatitis, among people who inject drugs (PWID).
+The three-year project was launched in late 2015 with core funding from the European Union (EU), and is being implemented by 23 partners representing 18 EU Member States.
+Twelve collaborating partners are contributing additional expertise, among them the European Centre for Disease Prevention and Control and the European Monitoring Centre for Drugs and Drug Addiction.
 Implementation of HA-REACT is taking place primarily in three focus countries, with attention given to preparing toolkits and guidelines that will benefit the entire European Union.
 The focus countries are Latvia, Lithuania and Hungary.
 HA-REACT objectives: - To improve capacity to respond to HIV and co-infection risks and provide harm reduction with a specific focus on PWID. - To focus particularly on Member States where there are obvious gaps in effective and evidence-informed interventions, or where such interventions are not being implemented at a sufficient level. - To encourage the implementation of comprehensive harm reduction programmes at sufficient scale in all EU Member States as an essential strategy for improving the prevention and treatment of HIV, TB and viral hepatitis.
 The overall aim of HA-REACT is to significantly contribute to the elimination of HIV and to reductions in cases of TB and viral hepatitis among PWID in the European Union by 2020.
-This objective is aligned with strategic action plans issued by the European Union, the World Health Organization, UNAIDS and the United Nations Office on Drugs and Crime.
+This objective is aligned with strategic action plans issued by the European Union, the World Health Organization, UN-AIDS and the United Nations Office on Drugs and Crime.
+HA-REACT WORK PACKAGES WP1 Coordination Lead partner: National Institute for Health and Welfare (Finland) WP2 Dissemination Lead partner: Centre for Health and Infectious Disease Research, Rigshospitalet (Denmark) WP3 Evaluation Lead partner: University Medical Center Hamburg-Eppendorf (Germany) WP4 Testing and linkage to care Lead partner: Deutsche AIDS-Hilfe (Germany) Seeks to improve early diagnosis of HIV, TB and viral hepatitis for PWID, as well as improving linkages to health and social services.